justpenguins/Expensive./README.md

 Phase 4, task 2
 - I made the remove expense method in the Account class robust, so that it would throw an expense when the customer tries to remove an expense that doesn't exist.

+ Phase 4, task 3
+ - I don't think there's any sort of major refactoring I could have done, seeing that my code is already very simple as is.